12 Best Food Sources of Iron

 Chickpeas are more than just another legume to add to the list of iron-rich food sources-they contain more than 20% per cup.
 These popular legumes are packed with protein, fiber, folate and minerals, too.
 Chickpeas are extremely versatile for use in everything from traditional curries to cookies!

 Beef is a bit lower in iron than you may expect (besides the liver, which contains about 28 percent of your daily needs in three ounces).
 A standard three-ounce serving of braised bottom round contains a little over 10 percent of your daily iron needs.
 Beef is also a great source from some of those hard-to-obtain minerals, like zinc, selenium and vitamin B6.
-We're pretty partial to our favorite Asian Beef and Broccoli, but we have dozens of other delicious healthy beef recipes to try, too.
+We're pretty partial to our favorite Skillet Steak with Mushroom Sauce, but we have dozens of other delicious healthy beef recipes to try, too.

 Tomatoes can be a pretty surprising source of iron; a mere half-cup of stewed tomatoes packs as much iron as three ounces of beef!
 Tomatoes are also a great source of the antioxidant lycopene, which is responsible for giving them their vibrant color.
 Lycopene is thought to be a powerful cancer-fighting nutrient.
-We love adding tomatoes to more than just pastas and sandwiches-they're even delicious as the star of our favorite side dish.
+We love adding tomatoes to more than just pastas and sandwiches—they're even delicious as the star on their own in these Broiled Tomatoes with Cheddar & Jalapeños.

-We often think of "white foods" as being devoid of nutrients, but that's not the case with potatoes!
-One medium potato packs 11 percent of your daily iron needs, along with vitamin C, fiber and potassium.
+Though they might get a bad rep, potatoes boast some impressive nutrition.
+One medium russet potato packs 11 percent of your daily iron needs, along with vitamin C, fiber and potassium.
 Swap out the bacon and sour cream for these Healthy Baked Potato Recipe ideas, and you'll love our flavorful, healthy spin on potato chips.